tlswg/tls13-spec/draft-ietf-tls-tls13.md

 extensions:
 : A set of extension values for the CertificateEntry.
 The "Extension" format is defined in {{extensions}}.
-Valid extensions for server certificates include OCSP Status extension ({{RFC6066}}) and SignedCertificateTimestamps ({{!RFC6962}}).
-Extensions in the Certificate message from the server MUST correspond to one from the ClientHello message.
+Valid extensions for server certificates at present include OCSP Status extension ({{RFC6066}}) and SignedCertificateTimestamps ({{!RFC6962}}) and future extensions may be defined for this message as well.
+Extensions in the Certificate message from the server MUST correspond to ones from the ClientHello message.
-  Extensions in the Certificate from the client MUST correspond with an extension in the CertificateRequest message from the server.
+  Extensions in the Certificate from the client MUST correspond with extensions in the CertificateRequest message from the server.
   If an extension applies to the entire chain, it SHOULD be included in the first CertificateEntry.
 {:br }